mfaure/Lamma2t/README.md

 Solve all the issues listed above by having a single page optimised, which means:

 * All the hours of the forecast are loaded in **one time** (no more waiting between two hours of a forecast)
+* Hours from the past are not displayed
 * The hours of a forecast are translated to local time of Bonifacio / Maddalena (no more headaches computing the local hour wondering whether to add or subtract one or two hours)
 * Getting to the next or previous hour of forecast is now easy, even on a tiny screen and with your big hairy and imprecise finger :)
 * The images are much more lighter